bar-and-c/electronicsoundmachines/_pages/01_effectpedal.md

 If you want to participate in these workshops, this is what you will have to do:
 1. Select a pedal kit to build.
 If you decide to buy one from [Moodysounds](https://moodysounds.com), start by checking them out, decide what you want.
 Listen to clips on YouTube.
 2. Sign up for the event.
 The event itself is free, but you need to have a pedal kit to build.
 There is a rather limited amount of seats, and signing up is binding.
-Signing up, as well as ordering a kit, is done [by filling out this form](https://goo.gl/forms/xLp5W4ZByfZLMssz1), after which I will email you to confirm.
+Signing up, as well as ordering a kit, is done by sending me a message (on Facebook or by email), after which I will email you to confirm.
 The deadline for ordering kits is **March 18**.
+The remaining seats are reserved for women/non-dudes.

 Note that ordering a kit is binding – I will order the kit for you, and when you get to the event you will get the kit in exchange for money, just like if you were in the store.

-Answering [the form](https://goo.gl/forms/xLp5W4ZByfZLMssz1) will also let me know a little about your previous knowledge (so that I know what to buy, and what to talk about).

 There will be a really limited amount of guitars and amps and cables for testing, probably just one set, so if you want, feel free to bring your own stuff.
 That goes for soldering stations, breadboards, et cetera, as well – please let me know if you do bring anything, it will help me plan.